How To Print From iPad or iPhone

 5. Paid Apps

-PrintCentral ($6.99) is a multi-featured paid app to print direct from iPad only to most wireless printers without additional software or print to all printers and any document type via a shared printer on your Mac/PC.
+PrintCentral ($6.99) is a multi-featured paid app to print direct from iPad only to most wireless printers without additional software or to all printers and any document type via a shared printer on your Mac/PC.
 You can view, store & print email, documents, files, attachments, photos, contacts and web pages on your iPad.
 Available here.

 5. Other Alternatives

-Of course if you are only printing very rarely you could go the manual route and just sync your iOS device with your PC/Mac, copy the documents/photos over to it and print from there – or even the kludge of emailing the file to yourself, receiving it on your computer and printing the attachment there…
+Of course if you are only printing very rarely you could go the manual route and just sync your iOS device with your PC/Mac, copy the documents/photos over to it and do it from there – or even the kludge of emailing the file to yourself, receiving it on your computer and printing the attachment there…